-BU PR or the I/AmA moderators you submitted a calendar invitation to will send a hyperlink to click to launch your discussion.
-30 minutes before the conversation is scheduled to begin, click on the hyperlink, double check that your title, bio and proof picture are complete and accurate, and hit submit!
+BU PR or the r/IAmA moderators you submitted a calendar invitation to will send a hyperlink to click to launch your discussion.
+Thirty minutes before the conversation is scheduled to begin, click on the hyperlink, double-check that your title, bio, and proof picture are complete and accurate, and hit submit!
 If you did not make a calendar request, you can also launch your AMA through this link.

 Please allow 2.5 hours of your schedule that day for the AMA.
-Launching the AMA thread, sharing the live link over social media, and waiting for the first few questions to roll in accounts for the first half hour of this 2.5 hour window.
+Launching the AMA thread, sharing the live link over social media, and waiting for the first few questions to roll in account for the first half hour of this 2.5 hour window.
 Then, you must be available to answer questions for approximately 2 hours after that.
-You can 1) stop answering questions at the end of the 2-hour mark from your official start time, 2) you can answer them for longer, or 3) take a break and keep answering them later on at your leisure.
-It's a good idea to check in on your AMA several hours after the stated end time, because there might be a surge of questions later on you may be interested in answering as well.
+You can 1) stop answering questions at the end later on at your leisure.
+It's a good idea to check in on your AMA several hours after the stated end time because there might be a surge of questions later on you may be interested in answering as well.

-Questions can start filing in as soon as you create the AMA thread on the r/IAmA subreddit.
+Questions can start rolling in as soon as you create the AMA thread on the r/IAmA subreddit.
 Here's what a question looks like on a Reddit AMA: